“The well-bred contradict other people.

 - I have also been trained in Internal Family Systems (IFS) through The Center for Self Leadership.
 I presently work as a Program Assistant in their trainings.
 I have taken all three levels in this approach, including working with couples with IFS.
 This particular approach is a primary approach in my work with clients.

 - Along with IFS, I have been trained in Toni Herbine-Blank’s Intimacy From the Inside Out (IFIO).
 This is an approach to couples counseling with the IFS model.
 I will also be working as a Program Assistant for Toni.
 This is a key approach to my couples work with clients.
 It is, in my opinion, one of the most important approaches to relationship work, in whatever context that relationship is.

 Only parts of us will ever touch only parts of others.
 Marilyn Monroe

 - Also, I have been trained in the Enneagram approach through the Enneagram Institute, with Russ Hudson.This approach plays a large part in my thinking and working with clients.

-- I have also been trained in professional and life coaching, with James Flaherty, through New Ventures West in San Francisco, CA. I am always expanding my studying and training in other coaching approaches.
+- I have also been trained in professional and life coaching, with James Flaherty, through New Ventures West in San Francisco, CA. In addition, my training in coaching includes IFS-Inspired Coaching with Brian Jaudon and Anna Tansi.
+I am always expanding my studying and training in other coaching approaches.
 I have a keen interest in getting people to access their true self in the process.
 My background in coaching includes personal and professional goals, wellness, and leadership goals.